-Applying the PBE Accounting Standards for revenue to the funding for government departments under the PFA is challenging and open to different interpretations.
-There has previously been debate between the Office of the Auditor-General (OAG) and the Treasury on the appropriate accounting treatment of Revenue Crown.
+Applying the PBE Accounting Standards for revenue to the funding of government departments under the PFA is challenging and open to different interpretations.
+In the past, the Office of the Auditor-General (OAG) and the Treasury have debated the appropriate accounting treatment of Revenue Crown.

-The OAG position is that Revenue Crown should be recognised when the government department gains control over the resources to be transferred, with revenue based on the supplementary estimates of appropriations and any subsequent unconditional funding adjustments agreed prior to balance date.
-These model financial statements are based on the OAG position.
+The OAG's position is that government departments should recognise Revenue Crown when they gain control over the resources to be transferred, with revenue based on the supplementary estimates of appropriations and any subsequent unconditional funding adjustments agreed prior to balance date.
+The model financial statements are based on the OAG's position.
 Revenue Crown has been accounted for as non-exchange revenue, with no use or return conditions attached.
-This accounting treatment is used by most government departments.